 It's that time again, Transformer Pad Infinity owners!
 The latest incremental update to Android 4.1 is out and ready to flash for US, Japan, China, and Taiwan models, and the international version to boot.
 You can check your Settings menu for the over-the-air download, or head over to the ASUS download page if you're not seeing it immediately.

 So what's new?
 A few bugs for the camera, Mio map, and movie studio app are fixed, and compatibility with newer MicroSD cards is enhanced.
-Some incidences of music playback lag have been adjusted, and the Polaris Office suite has been updated for more accurate Turkish display.
 Read More

 We've selected the winners.
 Congrats to: